metal-toolbox/flasher/docs/statemachine/README-task-statemachine.md

 [Active](#active)

 ### Query device inventory
-Query device inventory for component firmware verisons - from the configured inventory source, fall back to querying inventory from the device.
+Query device inventory for component firmware versions - from the configured inventory source, fall back to querying inventory from the device.

 #### Source states
 * [Active](#active)